HillJustin/HillJustin.github.io/_drafts/2022-12-23-borne-under-coatlicue.md

 Outline:

-* Lived experience (being born)
+* Intro: Lived experience (being born)

-* Coatlicue, the pharmakon serpent Nature
+* Reading Anzaldua: Coatlicue, the pharmakon serpent Nature

-* Born Under Punches by Talking headshot
+* Reading Talking Heads: Born Under Punches

 * borne - to have something produced by external causes

 * On the subjectivity produced by (i.e., borne from) being born into Coatlicue-like family-life.

+* On Transpersonal Subjectivity and Genderqueer Experiences